metal-stack/metal-roles/control-plane/roles/logging/README.md

 4. Verify Alloy is working: logs and Kubernetes events arrive in Loki and existing dashboards, alerts, and LogQL queries return results as expected.
 5. **Optional:** Rotate the external Loki ingress credentials.
 The `loki-basic-auth` Kubernetes Secret is fully managed by Helm and holds a single entry derived from `logging_ingress_loki_basic_auth_user` and `logging_ingress_loki_basic_auth_password`.
 The default username remains `promtail` for backward compatibility — there is no need to change it.
 If you do want to rename the user (e.g. to `alloy`), re-running the role with updated variables replaces the secret automatically.
 If those credentials are also used by partition Promtail or Alloy to authenticate the `remote_write` to Loki, update both in the same deployment to avoid auth failures.

 If you want a controlled parallel window to verify Alloy before cutting over, set `logging_promtail_enabled: true` and `event_exporter_enabled: true`.
-Both DaemonSets will ship logs — Loki receives duplicate entries during this window.
+Both collectors will ship logs — Loki receives duplicate entries during this window.
 Once satisfied, remove the variable overrides from your inventory and re-run to have Promtail and the event-exporter removed automatically.